Skip to main content

 5. Safari

 Obesity is a condition where your weight affects your health.
-It is a long-term (chronic) condition with a wide range of causes.
+It is a long-term (chronic) condition with many causes.
 It usually develops over time.

-Talk to your GP if your weight has a negative impact on your life.
+Talk to your doctor if your weight has a negative impact on your life.

 There is separate advice if you are concerned about your child’s weight.